Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 words into the right order so that they can communicate meaningfully.
 All

-languages have underlying rules of syntax; this, along with morphological rules,
+languages have underlying rules of syntax, which, along with morphological rules,

-makes up that language’s grammar.
+make up every language’s grammar.
 An example of syntax coming into play in

-language is “Eugene walked the dog” vs. “The dog walked Eugene.”
+language is “Eugene walked the dog” versus “The dog walked Eugene.”
 The order of

 words is not arbitrary—in order for the sentence to convey the intended meaning,